SirDaev/Pure-CSS-Lens-Flare/README.md

 # Pure CSS Lens Flare
 This is a pure CSS3 lens flare effect.
-It spans the entire area of the browser, no matter the size.
+It spans the entire area of the browser, no matter the size, stretching from the top left corner to the bottome right corner.

 ![](http://davejudd.com/images/github/lens-flare/lens-flare-narrow.jpg) ![](http://davejudd.com/images/github/lens-flare/lens-flare-wide.jpg)